Some customers are able to choose their retailer. These customers are called ‘contestable customers'.

 If you own several properties, you cannot combine the amount of electricity that you use at each property to determine whether you are contestable or not.

-If you use less than 50 MWh of electricity per year (about $14,200) and are connected to Western Power’s distribution network, you will not be able to choose your retailer.
-As a non-contestable customer living within the SWIS network, you will be supplied by Synergy.
+If you use less than 50 MWh of electricity per year (about $15,300) and are connected to Western Power’s distribution network, you will not be able to choose your retailer.
+As a non-contestable customer living within the area supplied by the SWIS, you will be supplied by Synergy.

 Finding a retailer